 Modern Business has to contend with serious problems like radical legislation, alien propaganda and shifting of public opinion in Africa, which forces rapid changes in business methods and policies, including the effort of management to shoulder an increased burden of national responsibility.
 As always in the past, industry will have to take first place in paying the enormous tax bills for social and political innovations.
 The only preposition for industry now, is to take care of added responsibility and do the job profitably.

 No intelligent student of business conditions, could deny that industry is facing many challenges in management, because of the rapid shifting of political and economic scenes.
-On one side, all business must endure the pressure of increasing taxes and higher costs in production, while the other side, require as a matter of necessity for businesses to comply with the new laws and unfamiliar demands due very largely to manufactured public opinions in Africa.
+On one side, all businesses must endure the pressure of increasing taxes and higher costs in production, while on the other side, they require as a matter of necessity for businesses to comply with the new laws and unfamiliar demands due very largely to manufactured public opinions in Africa.

-“Since 1933, the major problems of industry appears to have been in the field of labour and there is nothing to indicate that, the problems will be solved in the near future” (McCormick, 1933).
-In all of my analysis to find basic causes and express them in the simplest possible terms, arrived to the conclusion of two simple primary causes of all labour troubles, which are;
+“Since 1933, the major problems of industry appear to have been in the field of labour and there is nothing to indicate that, the problems will be solved in the near future” (McCormick, 1933).
+In all of my analysis to find basic causes and express them in the simplest possible terms, I arrived to the conclusion of two simple primary causes of all labour troubles, which are;

 1.The actual unfairness on the past of employers, expressed in unsatisfactory working conditions, working hours and inadequate wages

-The module is termed as Multiple Management System; It is a business management approach whereby Senior Management Board (SMB) and Junior Management Board (JMB) are setup simultaneously under the same business to oversee the complete governing of the corporate structure of the business, with both board having a designated role to play for a specific goal obtaining, yet meet regularly to brainstorm and charter an efficient pathway for the Enterprise growth.
-It must also be observed that, the multiple management system offer no general panacea, nor does it furnish any magic formula for the solving of labour problems.
+The module is termed as Multiple Management System; it is a business management approach whereby Senior Management Board (SMB) and Junior Management Board (JMB) are setup simultaneously under the same business to oversee the complete governing of the corporate structure of the business, with both boards having a designated role to play for a specific goal obtaining, yet meeting regularly to brainstorm and charter an efficient pathway for the Enterprise growth.
+It must also be observed that, the multiple management systems offer no general panacea, nor does it furnish any magic formula for the solving of labour problems.
 The module will not work, if an organization is dominated with selfish desire to make the largest possible profit at the lowest possible cost or used as a means of deception to pacify workers by falsely representing that, they are taking part in management, it will result in havoc.

 For many years, the best thought in industry growth, has been gradually adopting methods of profit sharing and other means of expressing the relationship of interests.
-Multiple management system approach goes further, to intelligently cut off selfishness because it not only require fair division of profits but also the utilization of the spirits of justice and equity.
+Multiple management system approach goes further, to intelligently cut off selfishness because it not only requires fair division of profits, but also the utilization of the spirits of justice and equity.
 It brings an enthusiastic return of contributions of ideas and activities which improve the business.
-It wipes out the demoralizing elements of class distinction, establishes the development of the business as the major objective of all and guide the thought of the entire organization into a constructive channels.
+It wipes out the demoralizing elements of class distinction, establishes the development of the business as the major objective of all and guide the thought of the entire organization into constructive channels.